WsCandy/zRS4/README.md

-zRS - v4.1.4
+zRS - v4.1.5
 =====

 zRS is a responsive javascript slider that can be implemented onto your web pages.
 It is backwards compatable to IE9.

-Version `4.1.4` returns more details from the `load` event.
+Version `4.1.5` fixes an issue related to only having one slide with the slide transition.
+Events are now not bound if there is one or less slides.

 Initialisation
 ---